doriansky/LinearAlgebra/README.md

         unsigned int    colIndex;
     };
 ```
-The rank is a number corresponding to the number of linear independent rows (and columns).
+The rank is a number corresponding to the number of linearly independent rows (and columns).
 It's also equal to the number of pivots.
 Usage example:
 ```cpp
     const auto matrix = Matrix<double>(data, 3, 3);